What Is Lumbago?

 - Work on improving your posture while working and walking

-- Avoid lifting heavy without proper form if you're not experienced at.
+- Avoid lifting heavy without proper form if you're not experienced at it

 While none of these guarantee you won't experience lumbago - they will greatly increase your chance of building a stronger body that can help prevent it.